 Being self-employed in Germany – Freelancer or trade and business?

-When you take that first step to become self-employed in Germany, the first question that often arises is ‘how do I register my business?’.
+When you take that first step to becoming self-employed in Germany, the first question that often arises is ‘How do I register my business?’.
 This depends on the kind of self-employment you are looking at running, respectively the kind of performed activity.
 The following article specifies this topic as well as the pitfalls which have to be considered.
 This post specifically addresses expats who are self-employed, but not running a GmbH (we’ve got another post for that one).

 How to distinguish between freelance activity and trade and business?